 5. Better control over development life-cycle

-It is imperative to spend time on setting a clear workflow to set yourself up for success.
+It is imperative to spend time setting a clear workflow to set yourself up for success.

-Suffice to say that there are now predefined set of steps that an eLearning development team can follow to guarantee success.
-The goal is to create a dynamic strategy which can be modified as deemed necessary be the members of the L&D team.
+Suffice it to say that you now have a predefined set of steps that your eLearning development team can follow to guarantee success.
+The goal is to create a dynamic strategy you can modify as deemed necessary by your L&D team.
 In the age of information, agile in eLearning development has become the norm because of that exact reason.
 The six tips which are suggested above focus on collaboratively defining your own process in the path of eLearning development.

 Do you have any more tips?
 Let us know in the comments.